Sandeepv68/wrapsplash/README.md

 WrapSplash is a simple API wrapper for the most popular [Unsplash](https://unsplash.com/) platform.
 Unsplash provides beautiful high quality free images and photos that you can download and use for any project  without any attribution.

+Before using the Unsplash API, you need to **register as a developer** and **read the API Guidelines.**

+## Quick read
+Every application must abide by the [API Guidelines](https://unsplash.com/documentation).
+Specifically, remember to hotlink images and trigger a download when appropriate.

 ## Installation

 Install the package from NPM